 - develop teacher’s ability to create more opportunities for their students to interact in English, within the existing curriculum

 - encourage teachers to use more child-centred and activity-based methodology in the classroom

-- develop new materials for the teachers and pupils
+- develop new materials for the teachers and students

 - improve teachers’ confidence in using more English in the classroom